- May 16, 2025

 5. Bhadkeshwar Mahadev Temple:

-The Bhadkeshwar Mahadev Temple is the Famous Mandir in Gujarat, that is quite a sacred temple dedicated to Lord Shiva and it is situated in Dwarka, Gujarat.
-The popularity of this temple is due to "Shivalinga," and the temple was discovered within the Arabian Sea over 5000 years ago.
-It is believed that every year, in the high tide season, the temple automatically gets submerged in the sea, which is considered to be performing "Abhishekham," the holy bathing of Shiva Linga.
+The Bhadkeshwar Mahadev Temple is a famous Mandir in Gujarat, dedicated to Lord Shiva, situated in Dwarka.
+The popularity of this temple is due to the "Shivalinga," which was discovered in the Arabian Sea over 5,000 years ago.
+It is believed that every year, during the high-tide season, the temple is automatically submerged in the sea, which is considered to be performing "Abhishekham," the holy bathing of the Shiva Linga.

 See also: Top 10 Famous Temples in Delhi